VirtoCommerce/vc-platform/docs/release-information/update-to-version-3-200/update-platform-and-modules-to-3-200.md

 ## FAQs

-### How can I migrate my extension module?
+### How can I migrate my custom/extension module?
 1. Make sure all required prerequisites, such as VS 2022 and .NET 6 SDK, have been installed to your environment.
+2. Open project properties and change Target Framework to .NET 6.0.
+3. Update All Microsoft and Entity Framework dependencies to 6.0.
-2. Bump all dependent VirtoCommerce NuGet packages to at least version 3.200.
+4. Bump all dependent VirtoCommerce NuGet packages to at least version 3.200.
-3. Fix all issues and make sure the solution gets compiled and load successfully.
+5. Fix all issues and make sure the solution gets compiled and load successfully.

 *Please note: When the developing and debugging processes are running, do not compile your module with .NET Core 3.1 and .NET 6 at the same time.*

+### Slow performing database migrations
+In some cases, DB migration might take long time and throw an timeout exceptions.
+You can deal with it by using [vc-build tool](https://github.com/VirtoCommerce/vc-build) and following the tips described in [this guide](https://github.com/VirtoCommerce/vc-build/blob/main/src/VirtoCommerce.Build/GrabMigrator/samples/readme.md) or [here](https://docs.microsoft.com/en-us/ef/core/cli/dotnet#dotnet-ef-database-update) or even [here](https://docs.microsoft.com/en-us/ef/core/cli/dotnet#dotnet-ef-migrations-script).